-- or at the request of the Zoning Administrator or the chairperson of the Planning and Zoning Commission prior to the regularly scheduled Historic Downtown Advisory Commission meeting. - (4) At the Historic Downtown Advisory Commission's discretion, a maximum of one deferral not to exceed 45 days beyond the originally scheduled hearing date may be granted. - (5) The chairperson shall conduct meetings of the Historic Downtown Advisory Commission and a record of minutes shall be kept and maintained as a permanent record.
+- (5) The chairperson shall conduct meetings of the Historic Downtown Advisory Commission and a record of minutes shall be kept and maintained as a permanent record.
 The minutes of meetings shall be a public record. - (6) The Historic Downtown Advisory Commission shall post the agenda in a manner consistent with other city boards, commissions, and city council.
 Other owners, residents, and neighborhood organizations may be notified as determined by the Historic District Advisory Commission or Zoning Administrator to carry out the intent of these sections. - (7) The majority of the Historic Downtown Advisory Commission members shall constitute a quorum.
 For the taking of official action, a majority vote of the quorum shall be required. - (8) In ruling upon an application for a Certificate of Appropriateness, the Historic Downtown Advisory Commission shall consider the following: - A. The adherence of the environmental change to the district's adopted standards and guidelines, as well as other requirements established in these sections, and - B. The effect of the Historic Downtown Advisory Commission's decision upon the applicant. - (9) At the hearing, the Historic Downtown Advisory Commission shall issue an oral decision followed by a written decision within 45 days after the date of the hearing, setting forth, with specificity, its findings and analysis.
 In the event that no action is taken within 45 days, the Certificate of Appropriateness shall be forwarded to the Planning and Zoning Commission for action at their next scheduled meeting. - (10) Unless the work described in the Certificate of Appropriateness is commenced within one year and continued progress is made and is completed within two years from the date of issuance of the Certificate of Appropriateness, the Certificate of Appropriateness shall expire as a matter of law.
-The Historic Downtown Advisory Commission may grant an extension of time for good cause shown. - (I) Demolition Hearing Procedures. - (1) A Certificate of Appropriateness is not required for the demolition of structures less than 75 square feet in area unless determined to be of historical value by the Zoning Administrator.
-A written request for demolition with supporting documentation and all other applicable permits are required. - (2) In cases where an applicant applies for a Certificate of Appropriateness to demolish a structure within the Downtown District, the Planning and Zoning Commission shall approve the demolition and issue a Certificate of Appropriateness following the procedures stated in Section 1143.18(k)(2) when: - A. At a minimum, a Sketch Plan showing possible future redevelopment of the property is reviewed and found generally reasonable by the Historic Downtown Advisory Commission; and it is determined that one or both of the following conditions prevail: - 1.
-That the structure contains no features of architectural and/or historic significance; - That there exists no reasonable economic use for the structure as it exists or as it might be restored, and that there exists no feasible and prudent alternative to demolition, or that deterioration has progressed to the point where it is not economically feasible to restore the structure as demonstrated by the applicant through supporting documents such as cost analyses, structural reports, and/or other necessary documents.

-(3) Every effort shall be made to reuse existing structures through adaptive reuse and to restore their historic character.
+The Historic Downtown Advisory Commission may grant an extension of time for good cause shown - (I) Demolition Hearing Procedures. - (1) A Certificate of Appropriateness is not required for the demolition of structures less than 75 square feet in area unless determined to be of historical value by the Zoning Administrator.
+All other applicable permits are required. - 2) In cases where an applicant applies for a Certificate of Appropriateness to demolish a structure within the Downtown District, the Planning and Zoning Commission shall approve the demolition and issue a Certificate of Appropriateness following the procedures stated in Section 1143.18(k)(2) when: - A. At a minimum, a Sketch Plan showing possible future redevelopment of the property is reviewed and found generally reasonable by the Historic Downtown Advisory Commission; and it is determined that one or both of the following conditions prevail: - 1.
+That the structure contains no features of architectural and/or historic significance; - 2.
+That there exists no reasonable economic use for the structure as it exists or as it might be restored, and that there exists no feasible and prudent alternative to demolition, or that deterioration has progressed to the point where it is not economically feasible to restore the structure as demonstrated by the applicant through supporting documents such as cost analyses, structural reports, and/or other necessary documents. - (3) Every effort shall be made to reuse existing structures through adaptive reuse and to restore their historic character.
 Under no condition shall a structure that is able to be rehabbed be demolished for an off-street parking facility or loading space.
-Where structures must be removed, they shall be replaced with buildings of historic character and qualities of the District.
+Where structures must be removed, they shall be replaced with buildings of historic character and qualities of the District. - (m) Appeals.